DEGIRO Account Types: Basic vs Custody

 Do I lose voting rights if my securities are lent?

 Usually yes, for the duration of the loan.
 DEGIRO states that legal ownership and voting rights generally transfer to the borrower while securities are on loan, unless they are recalled before the relevant record date.
-If exercising shareholder voting rights matters to you — including for ESG or governance reasons — securities lending is not just a yield and risk decision, it also affects your ability to vote.
+To vote, you must instruct a recall five trading days before the record date, after which the securities are unavailable for new loans until at least three trading days past it.
+If shareholder voting matters to you, lending is not just a yield and risk trade-off — it also affects control.

 Can securities lending affect dividends or taxes?

 Yes.
-If securities are lent on the dividend record date, you may receive a substitute payment instead of the normal dividend flow, and it may arrive later than a standard dividend.
+If securities are lent on the dividend record date, the distribution arrives as a Substitute Payment, shown under that label in your account, and it may arrive later than a standard dividend.
 DEGIRO also warns that lending may affect tax treatment, reporting obligations, and holding periods depending on your tax residency and the product involved.
 For EU investors in high-withholding-tax countries or those using accumulating ETFs for tax efficiency, this is worth verifying with a local tax adviser before opting in.

 Does Custody eliminate all risk on DEGIRO?